Praqma/artifactory-retention/README.md

 ### Setting up a custom retention policy

-If none of the premade policies suit you, add a custom AQL file under the `aql/artifact/` directory named `<repository-name>.aql`.
+If none of the premade policies suit you, add a custom AQL file under the `retention-specs/artifact/` directory named `<repository-name>.json`.
 This should contain an [AQL query](https://www.jfrog.com/confluence/display/RTF/Artifactory+Query+Language) that fetches the items you want to clean up.

 ## Creating a new retention policy template

-New templates can be defined under the `aql/templates` dir.
+New templates can be defined under the `retention-specs/templates` dir.
-The `expandTemplates.sh` script creates a copy of the template under `aql/artifact/` for each of its subscribers defined in the `config/template-subscription.json` file.
+The `expandTemplates.sh` script creates a copy of the template under `retention-specs/artifact/` for each of its subscribers defined in the `config/template-subscription.json` file.
 Any string in the template that matches a key passed in by a subscriber will be replaced by the subscriber's value.

 ## Setting up build and release retention

-Build and release retention works identical to artifact retention, except that you add AQL scripts to the `aql/build/` and `aql/release/` dir respectively.
+Build and release retention works identical to artifact retention, except that you add AQL scripts to the `retention-specs/build/` and `retention-specs/release/` dir respectively.
 Templates are not supported.

 ## Running retention